acowley/hpp/README.md

 # The `hpp` Library

 The `hpp` executable is a command-line interface to the `hpp` library.
 While the `hpp` package has been designed to have minimal dependencies beyond what the `GHC` compiler itself uses, it does include a few small, framework-free unit tests that demonstrate basic usage as a library.
-In the `testIf` example, we preprocess the `sourceIfDef` input with a starting definition equivalent to `#define FOO 1`.
+In the `testIf` example, we preprocess the `sourceIfdef` input with a starting definition equivalent to `#define FOO 1`.
 In `testArith1`, we exercise basic integer arithmetic and comparison.
 The `hppHelper` function shows how to run your source input through the preprocessor: `runHpp initialState (preproces mySource)`.

 ```haskell
 {-# LANGUAGE LambdaCase, OverloadedStrings #-}